-In regard to the concerns raised regarding potential loss of light, overlooking and loss of privacy to neighbouring occupiers the proposals are not considered to detrimentally impact on the amenity of neighbouring occupiers in this manner due to the distance maintained away from neighbouring properties.
+In regard to the concerns raised regarding potential loss of light, overlooking and loss of privacy to neighbouring occupiers the proposals are not considered to detrimentally impact on the amenity of neighbouring occupiers in this manner due to the distance away from neighbouring occupiers the proposed extensions are sited.
+Although they introduce an extension at third and fourth floor levels, these are set back from the outer edge of the main building.